Hollywood writers slam 'milestone of shame' as strike hits 100 days

 This time, there is no apparent end in sight.

-Writers and studios tentatively met last Friday to discuss formally reopening talks for the first time since May, but the sitdown has not yielded any tangible results.
+Writers and studios tentatively gathered last Friday to discuss formally reopening talks for the first time since May, but the sitdown has not yielded any tangible results.

 Hours before they even met, a WGA missive to members expressed skepticism about the studios' good faith.
 The studios hit back with a terse statement calling the writers' rhetoric "unfortunate."